bennycode/conventionalscripts.org/src/pages/index.md

 The **Conventional Scripts** specification is a convention built on top of [npm scripts](https://docs.npmjs.com/cli/v9/using-npm/scripts), aiming to streamline the naming of `scripts` within the `package.json` file for npm packages.
 It provides a consistent way for developers to set up their packages, execute common development tasks, and harmonize the development workflow.
 Inspired by [Conventional Commits](https://www.conventionalcommits.org/), this specification promotes a standardized approach to script naming.

-## Applications & Libraries

-This specification distinguishes between applications and libraries.
-An **application** refers to a CLI, website, or web application that is intended to be executed.

-On the other hand, a **library** refers to a collection of reusable code and functionalities that are packaged together and made available for developers to use in their applications.

-While an application can depend on libraries, it is not considered a library itself.
-In contrast to libraries, applications can be deployed and started.
-Consequently, they typically include a `deploy` and `start` script.

 ## Script Naming Convention

-The Conventional Scripts specification defines a consistent structure for script names: `category[:type:configuration]`
+The Conventional Scripts specification defines a consistent structure for script names: `category[:subtype:configuration]`

 Each part of the structure serves a specific purpose:

 1. **Category:** Groups scripts of a common type and is mandatory.
 It identifies the general purpose or action performed by the script.
-2. **Type:** Optional and used when multiple scripts of the same category are needed.
+2. **Subtype:** Optional and used when multiple scripts of the same category are needed.
 It helps differentiate similar scripts within a category.
-3. **Configuration:** Optional and used to create scripts that pass optional parameters or options to existing types.
+3. **Configuration:** Optional and used to create scripts that pass optional parameters or options to existing subtypes.

 ## Categories

-A category can serve the purpose of executing a single tool, or when utilizing types, it can act as a parent script to execute all types within a shared category.
+A category can serve the purpose of executing a single tool, or when utilizing subtypes, it can act as a parent script to execute all subtypes within a shared category.

 The Conventional Scripts specification defines the following categories: